- Car Accidents

 All these data show a sad reality: pregnant women are extremely vulnerable and prone to severe injuries in car accidents.
 The worst possible outcome is when both the mother and the unborn child both lose their lives.

-Pregnant women can suffer specific complications besides injuries commonly associated with a car crash, like fractures, whiplash, back injury, head injuries, and neck injuries.
-These complications are directly related to their condition and can have a devastating impact on both the expectant mother and her unborn baby.
+A car accident while pregnant can lead to several serious complications besides injuries commonly associated with car crashes, like fractures, whiplash, back injuries, head injuries, and neck injuries.
+These complications can have a devastating impact on both pregnant mothers and unborn children.

 Many women involved in a car accident while pregnant will develop a high-risk pregnancy, which requires constant monitoring.

-As any Fayetteville car accident lawyer knows, these specific injuries translate into very high medical care bills.
-And this is why insurance adjusters will try to pressure pregnant women into accepting a quick settlement and signing the document that takes away any chance of future financial recovery.
+As any Fayetteville car accident lawyer knows, these injuries translate into very high medical bills and cause severe emotional distress for the family.
+Insurance adjusters will try to pressure people into accepting a quick settlement and signing the document that takes away any chance of future financial recovery.

 Can You File a Wrongful Death Lawsuit for Miscarriage Caused by a Crash?